 I know that some of you don’t have the time, the knowledge or the energy to plan a customized trip.
 Hence, there is no harm in taking a shortcut.

 With the gringo trail, the itinerary is optimized to get an overview of different parts of Colombia.
-It leads you to the mostwell-known spots of Colombia, and you won’t travel in circles.
-And, if you smartly use the night buses and cheap national flights, you shouldn’t waste too much time in the transportation.
+It leads you to the mostwell-known spots in Colombia, and you won’t travel in circles.
+And, if you smartly use the night buses and cheap national flights, you shouldn’t waste too much time in transportation.

 Moreover, there are many buses connections between the different stops.
 It increases your flexibility, and it will be easier to deal with your logistical travel issues.